Code1-SecB/Code_1_FA18/week-12/README.md

 # Reading
-Look over the processing [Trigonometry Primer](https://processing.org/tutorials/trig/) and answer the questions posted in the discussion for the week on canvas.
+Watch The Coding Train video on  [Trigonometry](https://www.youtube.com/watch?v=znOBmOrtz_M) and answer the questions posted in the discussion for the week on canvas.

 # Homework
 All homework is due midnight before the next class!